 Sunflowers are a cheerful sight in the garden, so it’s no wonder gardeners want to know just how late they can be planted.
 With a timely midsummer sowing of sunflowers, you can get blooms up to your first frost.
 Keep your vases full of cut stems, or enjoy those sunnies right in the garden.

 Sunflowers can still be planted in July and August in USDA zones 7 and higher.
 Zone 6 or lower will need to plant out by June or July to get blooms before the first fall frost.
 In any zone, choose a single-stem sunflower with the fewest days to maturity to get flowers as soon as possible.

 Here are a few tips to help make that happen, starting with knowing how your garden zone affects your planting time.

 What is the last month to plant sunflowers?

-The last month to plant sunflowers will depend on which USDA garden zone you are in and your first expected fall frost.
+The last month to plant sunflowers will depend on which USDA garden zone you are in and your first expected fall frost, as well as the sunflower’s days to maturity.
 To find both your zone and frost date, you can look them up by zip code.
 Use those dates plus the days to maturity to determine the last planting for your sunflowers.